BriMoreno/quiz-game/README.md

 # quiz-game
 Making a quiz name from scratch using HTML, CSS, and JavaScript

-## Your Task
+## Description

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
+At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment and perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

 To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.